Kundalini Flow, a Hatha/Vinyasa & Tantra Kriya Yoga Training

 WHAT IF I HAVE TO LEAVE THE PROGRAM AFTER I’VE STARTED?

 We understand that sometimes life happens.
 In the unfortunate event that you are forced to withdraw during an active training program, you will be missed!
 Refunds for active trainings are processed on an individual basis, and are generally prorated based on the length of time spent in the program.
+There will be no refunds after November 20th.
 When circumstances permit, we can also discuss the possibility of transferring you to another program.
 Please email Ara at firstname.lastname@example.org with questions.

 IF I AM PREGNANT, CAN I STILL APPLY?